2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/copilot/data-model-generator.md

 ---
-uid: NetCode.HotBuild.AutogenerateTypes
+uid: NetCode.Copilot.DataModelGenerator
 ---

-# AutoGenerate Types in HotBuild (BETA v17)
+# Copilot Generate Types for HotBuild (BETA v17)

 These are the conventions we're striving for in the new HotBuild system.